-Harvard student Mark Zuckerberg creates the social networking site that would become known as Facebook, but is later sued by two brothers who claimed he stole their idea, and the cofounder who was later squeezed out of the business.
+Harvard student Mark Zuckerberg creates the social networking site that would become known as Facebook, but is later sued by two brothers who claimed he stole their idea, and the co-founder who was later squeezed out of the business.

 Nicholas Van Orton is a very wealthy San Francisco banker, but he is an absolute loner, even spending his birthday alone.
 In the year of his 48th birthday (the age his father committed suicide) his brother Conrad, who has gone long ago and surrendered to addictions of all kinds, suddenly returns and gives Nicholas a card giving him entry to unusual entertainment provided by something called Consumer Recreation Services (CRS).
-Giving up to curiosity, Nicholas visits CRS and all kinds of weird and bad things start to happen to him.Written by
+Giving in to curiosity, Nicholas visits CRS and all kinds of weird and bad things start to happen to him.Written by

 See more »